JackBradach/Curie_the_Flying_HoG/README.rst

 Building and Running
 ********************

-Being this *is* 2017 and we *are* on the bad timeline, you'll probably not be too surprised to read that this doesn't work yet.
+Being this *is* 2017 and we *are* in the bad timeline, you'll probably not be too surprised to read that this doesn't work as advertised yet.
 The Dockerfile does, however create a usable Zephyr development environment.

+Assuming you've got the Zephyr kernel installed at /opt/zephyr:

+# Set up env variables
+$ source /opt/zephyr/zephyr-env.sh

+# Build!
+$ cd firmware
-$ make BOARD=arduino_101 ARCH=x86
+$ make

+# Flash (the -R tells it to 'reset' after flashing)
+$ dfu-util -a sensor_core -D outdir/arc/zephyr.bin
-$ dfu-util -a x86_app -D outdir/arduino_101/zephyr.bin -R
+$ dfu-util -a x86_app -D outdir/x86/zephyr.bin -R